How to Unblock a Shower Drain Without Chemicals

 Method 3: Dry Vacuum Wet

-If you’re in possession of a wet/dry vacuum the following method may be suitable for you:
+If you’re in possession of dry or wet vacuums it could be suitable for you:

 Step 4: Turn on Vacuum